1. The atmosphere is the envelope of_____________.

 Explanation: Deflected to the left in the Southern Hemisphere.

-61. The belt of calm air around the equator where trade winds converge is called:
+61. The belt of calm air around the equator where trade winds converge is called_____________.

 A) Horse latitudes